Youth Summer Sailing and Racing Camp

 In order to get the most out of our Learn to Sail Curriculum, we strongly recommend that you sign up for two consecutive weeks!
 Attending camp for two weeks at a time provides young sailors with enough time to get comfortable on the water and in our boats before we dive into the basics of sailing.

-PREREQUISITE IS COMPLETION OF LEARN TO SAIL PROGRAM AT LEVEL 3
+PREREQUISITE IS COMPLETION OF LEARN TO SAIL PROGRAM ADVANCED

 $410.00/week (2026)